Student Support Services

 (570) 662 - 4900

-The Sandra B. Linck childcare center is operated by Scott's Day Care Centers in a separate facility located at the corner of Holden Place and Wilson Avenue.
+The Sandra B. Linck childcare center is in a separate facility located at the corner of Holden Place and Wilson Avenue.
 The center accepts children of students, faculty and staff in a licensed and insured program.
-The center is open Monday through Friday from 6:30 a.m. until 6:00 p.m.
-Children between the ages of 13 months through six years can be accommodated.

 (570) 662 - 4080